Measurement of capital - frequently asked questions

 - related to the specific instrument;

-- related to jurisdictions relevant to the specific instrument;
+- related only to jurisdictions relevant to the specific instrument;

 - not expected at the time of issue; and

-- a consequence of an adverse impact on the issuer, and not a holder, of the instrument.
+- changes which have a more than de minimis adverse impact on the issuer, and not a holder, of the instrument.

 Approval to redeem early will not be granted if APRA considers the regulated entity was in a position to anticipate the event when the instrument was issued.

-6.2: Can a call notice in an Additional Tier 1 Capital or Tier 2 Capital instrument be irrevocable in all circumstances?
+6.2: Can a call notice in an AT1 capital or Tier 2 capital instrument be revocable?

 The documentation needs to be clear that when a loss absorption trigger point is reached or a non-viability trigger event occurs, the loss absorption provisions will operate without regard to any notification of early redemption.